Finding graphical tiles

 - The art made for AI Wars.
 No tilesets, but space ships.
 Free to use for indie developers as long as proper attribution is given.

 - If you'd like to generate and manipulate graphical tiles at runtime from within the code instead of loading them from image files, so that they are "embedded" in the executable file, there is a C++, SDL-based library called XTiles which is especially suited for roguelike game graphics.
-It is very small and easy to use, and there's a tutorial, too.
-You can find it at: http://xtiles.blogspot.com/.
+It is very small and easy to use.
+The project appears to have been abandoned.
+An archive of the blog can be found at https://web.archive.org/web/20170410060324/http://xtiles.blogspot.com/, and the source code at https://sourceforge.net/projects/xtiles/files/.
 XTiles is open-source.

 - Lost Garden also has some free graphic sets.
 These are not directly roguelike, but could still be useful.